President – Bryan Shaw PhD

 VP Marketing – David Kemp

-David Kemp is an environmental professional that has immersed himself in a career dedicated to improving how we manage the environmental impact of our businesses on finite water resources.
-David spent about 5 years in the environmental consulting industry helping to guide clients through BC’s complex network of environmental regulations.
-Following this experience he joined Stormtec Vancouver as a Business Development and Project Manager, promoting the business and managing a diverse portfolio of environmental projects.
-With its deep knowledge of water chemistry and understanding of applicable environmental regulations, Stormtec engineers custom solutions for various dewatering and water treatment needs.
+David Kemp is an environmental professional that has immersed himself in a career largely dedicated to managing our natural water resources.
+David spent about 5 years in the environmental consulting industry collaborating with construction and development teams to ensure construction activities were compliant with site specific municipal, provincial and federal environmental regulations.
+Following this experience he joined Stormtec Vancouver as a Business Development and Project Manager, promoting the business and managing a diverse portfolio of construction dewatering and water treatment projects.

 David is excited to work hard as the VP Marketing to explore news ways of engaging the environmental community in the activities and objectives of the EMA of BC.